daniloqps/GetCleanCoursera/CodeBook.md

 So, to normalize the raw-data described above and turn in tidy-data, we need to follow the next steps

-- Bind the same data in only one file
+Bind the same data in only one file

-            - DTrain    + LTrain    + STrain = FullTrain
+            DTrain    + LTrain    + STrain = FullTrain
-            - DTest     + LTest     + STest  = FullTest
+            DTest     + LTest     + STest  = FullTest
-            - FullTrain + FullTest  = AllSet
+            FullTrain + FullTest  = AllSet

-- Select only necessary infomation to use in our analysis
+Select only necessary infomation to use in our analysis

-            - extract only Mean() and Std() for each measurement.
+            extract only Mean() and Std() for each measurement.

-- Combine the describe information to become more readable.
+Combine the describe information to become more readable

-            - AllSet + ActLabels = CompleteSet
+            AllSet + ActLabels = CompleteSet

 and GO!